Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Level 2: Warmer

-Level 2 jackets are ideal for when it’s already cold out, but not so much that it necessitates the heavy-duty protection of the warmest jackets.
-Examples of Level 2 jackets are the Loose Fit Washed Duck Jacket and the Gravel Bartlett Jacket.
+Level 2 coats are ideal for when it’s already cold out, but not so much that it necessitates the heavy-duty protection of the warmest jackets.
+Examples of Level 2 are the Loose Fit Washed Duck and the Gravel Bartlett.

 Carhartt-Men and Womens Sherpa-Lined Field Jacket - Loose Fit - Washed Duck - 2 Warmest Rating